 Texture data can be stored by the GL as single-precision floating point, unsigned normalized integer, unsigned integer or signed integer data.
 This is determined by the type of the internal format of the texture.
-Texture lookups on unsigned normalized integer and floating-point data return floating-point values in the range [0, 1].

 Texture lookup functions are provided that can return their result as floating point, unsigned integer or signed integer, depending on the sampler type passed to the lookup function.
 Care must be taken to use the right sampler type for texture access.
 The following table lists the supported combinations of sampler types and texture internal formats.
 Blank entries are unsupported.
 Doing a texture lookup will return undefined values for unsupported combinations.